All Products

 Procedure

-3. In the left-side navigation pane, click Batch Pipeline.
-In the Batch Pipeline list, click the offline pipeline that you want to develop to open its configuration page.
+3. In the left navigation pane, click Batch Pipeline.
+In the Batch Pipeline list, click the offline pipeline that you want to develop.
+The pipeline configuration page opens.

-5. In the left-side navigation pane of the Component Library panel, select Inputs.
-In the input component list on the right, find the TiDB component and drag it to the canvas.
+5. In the left navigation pane of the Component Library panel, click Input.
+In the list on the right, locate the TiDB component and drag it onto the canvas.

 7. In the TiDB Input Configuration dialog box, configure the parameters.